 The Authority received a conditional waiver from DEP of filtration requirements for water supplied to three communities in western Massachusetts by the Chicopee Valley Aqueduct from the Ware River/Quabbin Reservoir supply system.
-To meet the waiver conditions and improve disinfection and corrosion control to assure water quality and SDWA compliance, the Authority constructed a disinfection facility at Ware, and two 12.5 million gallon concrete water storage tanks to replace the open Nash Hill Reservoir.
+To meet the waiver conditions and improve disinfection and corrosion control to assure water quality and SDWA compliance, the Authority constructed a disinfection facility at Ware (the "Ware Disinfection Facility"), and two 12.5 million gallon concrete water storage tanks to replace the open Nash Hill Reservoir.
+The Authority currently is in the design phase of a second primary disinfection treatment process for the Ware Disinfection Facility.
+See, "Environmental Regulation and Litigation - Water Supply - Drinking Water Regulation."

 The Authority's Local Water Infrastructure Rehabilitation Assistance Program provides interest free loans to eligible water communities to replace, rehabilitate, and maintain components of their waterworks systems.
 The 13-year program, which began in Fiscal Year 2001, offers approximately \$25 million per year in ten-year interest free loans to assist member communities with pipeline rehabilitation.